Last updated September 23rd, 2018.

-Two top industries reaping benefits from more retirees are the healthcare and real estate sectors.
-Many large healthcare providers in the Philippines are upgrading facilities and training employees to capture the fast growing market of East Asian retirees.
+Two industries that benefit from more retirees are the healthcare and real estate sectors.
+Large providers of healthcare in the Philippines are upgrading facilities and training employees to capture the fast growing market of East Asian retirees.

-Likewise, property developers in the Philippines are getting in on the opportunity.
-Projects are often on peaceful beaches and have amenities familiar to foreign retirees from East Asia, such as Japanese toilets.
+Property developers in the Philippines are getting in on the business too.
+Projects are often on peaceful beachfront and have amenities familiar to foreign retirees from East Asia such as Japanese toilets.

-A move to build beach homes which are up to expat standards directly corresponds to retirees’ desire for a slow life.
+A move to build beach homes that meet expat standards directly corresponds to retirees’ desire for a slow life.

 The Philippines will continue climbing the ranks of the best place to retire in Asia because of its rapid economic development.
-Further progress will improve quality of life for not just foreigners retiring in the Philippines, but also among locals.
+Progress will improve quality of life for not just foreigners retiring in the Philippines, but also among locals.